kumab2221/LOGPY/README.md

 ```

 ### During Development
 By setting Logger's enabled to True and the mode to 'memory', log information is saved in memory.
+The same settings apply to ThreadSafeLogger.
 If needed, you can also output log information to a text file.

 ```py
 Logger.enabled = True